canton7/RestEase/README.md

  - `Task`: This method does not return any data, but the task will complete when the request has completed
  - `Task<T>` (where `T` is not one of the types listed below): This method will deserialize the response into an object of type `T`, using Json.NET (or a custom deserializer, see [Controlling Serialization and Deserialization below](#controlling-serialization-and-deserialization)).
  - `Task<string>`: This method returns the raw response, as a string
  - `Task<HttpResponseMessage>`: This method returns the raw [`HttpResponseMessage`](https://msdn.microsoft.com/en-us/library/system.net.http.httpresponsemessage%28v=vs.118%29.aspx) resulting from the request.
-It does not do any deserialiation
+It does not do any deserialiation.
+You must dispose this object after use.
  - `Task<Response<T>>`: This method returns a `Response<T>`.
 A `Response<T>` contains both the deserialied response (of type `T`), but also the `HttpResponseMessage`.
-Use this when you want to have both the deserialized response, and access to things like the response headers
+Use this when you want to have both the deserialized response, and access to things like the response headers.
+You must dispose this object after use.
  - `Task<Stream>`: This method returns a Stream containing the response.
 Use this to e.g. download a file and stream it to disk.
+You must dispose this object after use.

 Non-async methods are not supported (use `.Wait()` or `.Result` as appropriate if you do want to make your request synchronous).